Membership

 Casey Jo Humbyrd, MD

 Casey J. Humbyrd, MD, MBE, is Chief of the Foot and Ankle Division and founder of the Program in Surgical Ethics and Health Policy at the University of Pennsylvania (UPenn).
 She is also an Associate Professor of Orthopaedic Surgery and Associate Professor of Medical Ethics and Health Policy at UPenn.
-In the AOFAS, she has served as a member-at-large on the AOFAS Board of Directors, program co-chair for the Annual Meeting and Winter Meeting, and chair of the Health Policy Committee.
-Currently, she serves as chair of the Committee on Outside Interests.
+In the AOFAS, she has served as a Member-at-Large on the AOFAS Board of Directors, Program Co-Chair for the Annual Meeting and Winter Meeting, and Chair of the Health Policy Committee.
+Currently, she serves as Chair of the Committee on Outside Interests.

 2022 Career Impact Award